FANCD2OS

 Fanconi Anemia Opposite Strand Transcript protein is a predicted protein that in humans is encoded by the FANCD2OS gene.
 The name is derived from mRNA transcribed from the strand complementary to the FANCD2 gene.

 Gene

 The gene is encoded on Chromosome 3 (human) at p25.3 on the minus strand from 10081320-10108339nt.
 The primary transcript is 1105nt which codes for a protein of 177 amino acid in length.
 The gene on the strand complementary to FANCD2 located 5' from CYCSP11 and 3’ from BRK1 and VHL genes.

 mRNA

 There are six alternatively spliced transcripts with differences in the 5' and 3' ends as well changes in exon usage.
 The most common isoform is 1105 bp.

 Promoter Region

 The promoter region predicted by the Genomatix El Dorado algorithm spans from 10108742-10108009 bp.
-Promoters are associated with a wide variety of tissues including B-lymphocyes, germ cells, muscle, neurons & prostate.
+Promoters are associated with a wide variety of tissues including B-lymphocytes, germ cells, muscle, neurons & prostate.